mehdiakram/cyberpanelroyalbluetheme/README.md

 # CyberPanel Royal Blue Themes

-Themes you can apply to CyberPanel and make it look good :D
+Themes you can apply to CyberPanel and make it look good :D *NOTE: Tested on CyberPanel 2.3

-*NOTE: Tested on CyberPanel 2.3
+*NOTE: Just change logo url & website address for your branding

 ## How to Install